RATANAJANGIR/Making-MLIR-interact-with-existing-polyhedral-tools/README.md

     }
   }

-The example with the reduced domain would be represented with an if instruction:
+<h2>The example with the reduced domain would be represented with an if instruction:</h2>

   mlfunc @reduced_domain_example(... %N) {
     affine.for %i = 0 ... %N step 1 {